AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ## Execution

-Once an execution context has been initialized for a contract call, the machine state's program counter determines which instruction the AVM executes next.
-For any contract call, the program counter starts at zero, and so instruction execution begins with the very first entry in the contract's bytecode.
+Once an execution context has been initialized for a contract call, the machine state's program counter determines which instruction the AVM executes.
+For any contract call, the program counter starts at zero, and so instruction execution begins with the very first entry in a contract's bytecode.

 ### Program Counter and Control Flow